aws/aws-fpga/hdk/docs/clspec_013.md

 The User PF exposes the following:

-a)  Developer’s specific PCIe VendorID, DeviceID, SystemID and
+a)  CL’s specific PCIe VendorID, DeviceID, SystemID and
-    SubsystemID as registered through ***aws ec2 fpgaImageCreate*** command parameters.
+    SubsystemID as registered through ***`aws ec2 CreateFpgaImage`*** command parameters.

 b)  PCIe BAR0 as a 64-bit prefetchable BAR sized as 64GB (*note the BAR
     size is subject to change, goal is 64GB, but will be no smaller than 128MB)*.
-This BAR may be used to map the entire External/Internal memory space to the instance address space if desired, through mmap() type calls.
+This BAR may be used to map the entire External/Internal memory space to the instance address space if desired, through `mmap()` type calls.

 c)  PCIe BAR4 as a 64-bit prefetchable BAR sized as 32MB.
-This BAR is
+This BAR
     allows for mapping a different software/driver process than is mapped through BAR0.
 For example, this could be used to map to a DMA controller.

 d)  PCIe BAR2 as a 64-bit prefetchable BAR sized as 4KB for the MSI-X
-    interrupt tables
+    interrupt tables.

-e)  FLR capability that will reset the CL
+e)  FLR capability that will reset the CL.

-f)  BusMaster capability to allow CL to master transactions towards the
+f)  BusMaster capability to allow the CL to master transactions towards the
-    instance memory
+    instance memory.

-g)  Up to 48 MSI-X vectors
+g)  Up to 48 MSI-X vectors.

-The Developer can write a drivers for the User PF or can leverage the reference driver provided in the HDK (driver included in Amazon Linux).
+The Developer can write drivers for the User PF or can leverage the reference driver provided in the HDK (driver included in Amazon Linux).

-#### BAR0 Size implementation note
+#### Note on BAR0 Size Implementation

 The CL design determines the mapping of BAR0 to resources in the CL.
 It is possible to use any amount of the BAR0 address space in the CL logic.